FrontFin/front-b2b-link/packages/api/README.md

 JS library for integrating with Front Finance API

-__[DEPRECATED]__
+### 📌 Deprecation Notice

-As of 12/7/2023 this package is no longer maintained and has been superseded by a new version.
-For the latest features, improvements, and bug fixes, please use our updated package.
-You can find it here: https://github.com/FrontFin/mesh-web-sdk.
+As of Dec 7, 2023 this package is no longer maintained and has been superseded by a new version.
+For the latest features, improvements, and bug fixes, please use our updated package: [mesh-node-api](https://github.com/FrontFin/mesh-web-sdk).

 We encourage all users to migrate to the new package for continued support and updates.

 ### Install